-Roquefort Chives Sauce
+Fillets Mignons with Roquefort Chives Sauce

-2 tablespoons olive oil
+- 2 tbsps olive oil 2 tablespoons olive oil

-2 tablespoons fine fleur de sel
+- 2 tbsps Fleur de sel 2 tablespoons fine Fleur de sel

-Preheat oven to 400 degrees.
+- Preheat oven to 400 degrees.
 Heat a large cast-iron skillet over high heat for 5 to 7 minutes.

-Pat dry the filets mignons with paper towels.
+- Meanwhile, pat dry the filets mignons with paper towels.
 Brush the filets lightly all over with the oil.
 Combine the fleur de sel and cracked pepper on a plate and roll the filets on all sides in the mixture, pressing lightly to help the salt and pepper adhere.
 The steaks should be evenly coated with the salt and the pepper.

-While the pan is extremely hot, add the steak and sear evenly on all sides (top, bottom, and sides) for about 2 minutes per side.
+- When the pan is extremely hot, add the steak and sear evenly on all sides (top, bottom, and sides) for about 2 minutes per side.
 You will have to turn the meat 2 times to sear all sides and about 8 minutes.

-Serve with Roquefort chive sauce.
+- Serve with Roquefort chives sauce.

 ROQUEFORT CHIVE SAUCE

-Off the heat, add the Roquefort and stir until melted.
+- Off the heat, add the Roquefort and stir until melted.
 Add the salt and pepper and taste for seasoning.
 Stir in the chives.
 Spoon warm sauce over the steak.